 That was a bad scene, brother.
 The sickness and madness of those days—I'm glad to be free of them"

 Being wrong about a life-philosophy wreaks havoc on the soul, but when the truth illuminates the mind it is true freedom.
 Joseph Smith, Jr. taught in an epistle to the Saints while at Liberty Jail that

 ...there are many yet on the earth among all sects, parties, and denominations, who are blinded by the subtle craftiness of men, whereby they lie in wait to deceive, and who are only kept from the truth because they know not where to find it.
 Doctrine & Covenants 123:12

 Malcolm found the source of truth that taught him that God loves all people and wants all people to work together.
 Changing is not hard when the alternative means the destruction of the soul.
 Changing is desirable when the alternative means the destruction of the soul.
-Change can be the pure liquid oasis of light, a respite in the desert of darkened minds.
-In this article, the sons of King Mosiah find the truth after experiencing their Mecca-experience while going about trying to tear down the faith of their father's nation.
+Change is the pure liquid oasis of light, a respite in the desert of darkened minds.
+In this article, the sons of King Mosiah, an ancient ruler of a nation of Hebrews, find the truth after experiencing their "Mecca" experience while going about trying to tear down the faith of their father's nation.

 What Came Before